Bird feeders buying guide

 Feeding your wild garden birds is great fun for all the family.
 We put together this handy feeder guide to help you choose the right feeder for your bird food and birds.

 You want to make sure every bird in your garden - from small birds like robins and blue tits to larger birds like woodpeckers and black birds - gets the right kind of energy-rich bird food they need.
-We put together a handy guide to help you choose which birds like what foods best.

 Providing food at ground level benefits many birds, including blackbirds, thrushes, wrens and robins.

 Simply sprinkle bird food on the lawn or patio, or use a ground feeding table.
 Make sure you position it well away from cover such as shrubs or trees to avoid lurking cats.

 A ground feeder protector cage is a good idea if you want to protect feeding birds from predators.
 It can also help to prevent larger birds, such as pigeons eating all the food before the smaller birds get a look-in.

 - Spacing the food out reduces competition between birds and more of them can feed at any one time.